 How do I know how loud my car or motorcycle is?
 Periodically Amps’ event organizers hold sound certification days for their members.
 When your vehicle passes the sound test a sound compliance sticker is issued and you are OK to run.

 Don’t the noisy jets from Luke AFB exceed the AMP sound meter limit?
-Yes they do, however AMP has data recording sound meters strategically placed on the property that indicate if loud noises are from LUKE AFB jets or cars on the track.
+Yes, however AMP has data recording sound meters strategically placed on the property that indicate if loud noises are from LUKE AFB jets or vehicles on the track.

 How many people can be allowed on site at any given time?
 AMP’s Special Use Permit allows for a maximum of 200 people to be on site at any time.
 Gates open at 8:00 AM with the facility vacated by 5:00 PM.

-Can races be held at AMP?
-Yes with the same 94dB sound limit for each participating vehicle or motorcycle.
+Can clubs race at AMP?
+Yes, with the same 94dB sound limit for each participating vehicle or motorcycle.